-*This blog has been updated as of February 21, 2021, with relevant content.
+*This blog has been updated on February 21, 2021

 A watering hole attack is a method in which the attacker seeks to compromise a specific group of end-users either by creating new sites that would attract them or by infecting existing websites that members of that group are known to visit.
 The attacks have been adopted by criminals, APT groups, and nation-states alike, and we see the amounts rising.
 The goal is to swipe username, and password combinations hoping the victim reuses them, or infect a victim’s computer and gain access to the network within the victim’s place of employment.
 Many conclude that these attacks are an alternative to Spear Phishing but are quite different.
 Watering Hole attacks are still targeted attacks, but they cast a wider net and trap more victims than the attacker’s original objective.